adamvanlente/duckburg/README.md

 	- (views.js) each object will have a list view, where the user can view all available objects and update them (based on their user role).
 	- views.js also handles one addition thing, which is displaying a global view that lists all objects and their available functions, much like an api explorer.

+#### Steps to creating a new object flow in the UI

+- create hte jade form template
+- add the sass rules to the forms sass file
+- [views.js] create a list function to display the item among the object listing
+- [views.js] call this function in the main 'objects' function
+- [views.js] create a function to load the list of objects
+- [forms.js] create function that loads form
+- [forms.js] create function that validates form
+- [forms.js] add logic in generic function to save object, which calls validating function
+- [requests.js] add simple function to requests for creating/updating item
+- (+)[requests.js] some objects will require custom logic like customers